amccarthy1813/amccarthy1813.github.io/README.md

 Personal resume page.
 I'm also using this to build my CSS and HTML skills.

 ### Notable parts
-- Includes a print.css so the page can be printed out *with* still be styled properly.
+- Includes a print.css so the page can be printed out with more compact styling.

 ---